Roland09/Terrain-Stamps/README.md

 ## About the Textures

-The Textures for the Stamps were generated procedurally using World Creator 2.
+The textures for the stamps were generated procedurally using World Creator 2.

 World Creator 2 is a very powerful real-time terrain generator.
 Creating those terrains took only a few minues.
 You can check out World Creator 2 here, if you are interested: